zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 of parent name servers has no meaning.

 The method will output a list of parent name server IP addresses.
-If the zone is the root zone or if the test is a undelegated test, the list is defined but empty.
+If the zone is the root zone or if the test is an undelegated test, the list is defined but empty.
 If the parent zone cannot be determined, then an undefined list is returned.